pfrazee/pauls-electron-rpc/README.md

 ### rpc.importAPI(channelName, manifest [,options])

-The `options` may include a `timeout`, to specify how long async methods wait before erroring.
+ - `options.timeout` Number.
+Specify how long in ms that async methods wait before erroring.
 Set to `false` to disable timeout.

-The `options` may also include an `errors` object which provides custom error constructors.
+ - `options.errors` Object.
+Provides custom error constructors.
+ - `options.wc` WebContents.
+The web-contents that is exporting the API.
+Required when importing into the main thread.

 ## Readable Streams